 Depending on which agent you use, the thread profiling feature has additional considerations.

 When using thread profiling with the .NET Framework agent, be aware of the following.

 .NET agent Thread profiler notes Supported on Linux Thread profiling on Linux is supported on .NET Core 3.0 or later applications when running .NET agent version 8.23 or later.
 Managed threads only For .NET agents, the thread profiler only captures stack traces on managed threads.
 It does not capture stack traces on unmanaged threads.
 If a call to an unmanaged function occurs on a managed thread, the thread profiler will show

 No line numbers A .NET thread profile does not include line numbers in the call tree.
 The Show line numbers checkbox in the Tree Settings does not have any effect.
 Bug with 64-bit v4.0 .NET CLR

 There is a bug in the 64-bit version 4.0 .NET Common Language Runtime (CLR) that interferes with the agent's ability to retrieve managed stack traces.
-If your app experiences this bug, New Relic APM will show empty thread profiles.
+If your app experiences this bug, APM will show empty thread profiles.
 This bug does not affect 32-bit applications.